leonyuhanov/WIFI_System_Manager/README.md

 # WIFI_System_Manager
 A web based configuration system for wearable applications

+SET ESP SPIFS size to 2MB in

 1. Upload to ESP8266 with "ERASE ALL FLASH CONTENTS"
-2. Wait for FS init on serail monitor
+2. Wait for SPIFS init(format takes 5-10 Seconds) on serail monitor
 3. Use FS manager to upload the file "index" in the data folder(ill remove the html its just there for ui testing)
-2. Upload code again with "Sketch+WIFI" settings only
+2. Upload code again with "Sketch ONLY" settings only
-4. Use FS manager to upload the file "index" in the data folder AGAIN

 To load UI:
 1. Connect to the ESP network